EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I worked on a hero section that helps family connect with one another.
 * Challenges you faced - How to use gradients for backgrounds
 * Tasks for tomorrow - Make another hero section

+## Day 80

+* Project you are working on - Bootstrap - https://codepen.io/EugeneCarbado/full/ExgjNbP
+* Progress today - Today I worked on a hero section that helps family connect with one another.
+* Challenges you faced - making a nav bar/ border margins.
+* Tasks for tomorrow - Make another hero section